Yenvyken/Konga_Automation_Web_Test/README.md

-# KongaWebTest

 # Konga Order Flow Automation Project

 ## Overview
-This project automates the order flow for an e-commerce platform, Konga, from login to checkout.
+This project automates the order flow of an e-commerce platform, Konga, from login to checkout.
 It covers key scenarios like logging in, adding products to the cart, and handling payment failures.

 ## Project Objectives
 - Automate end-to-end ordering flow